emedware/omni18n/docs/client.md

 I18nClient(locales: Locale[], condense: Condense, onModification?: OnModification)
 ```

-- `locales`: A list of locales: from preferred to fallback
+- `locales`: A list of locales: from preferred to fallback (the list will be deduplicated internally so can be redundant)
 - `condense`: A function that will query the server for the condensed dictionary
 - `onModification`: A function that will be called when the dictionary is modified